OAKLAND -- Fueled in part by the largest mass murder in the city's history, Oakland has surpassed last year's homicide tally.

 "Every life is sacred," Oakland Mayor Jean Quan said.
 "That violence strikes the lives of so many people in Oakland is absolutely unacceptable, and it is our highest priority as public servants that we provide a safe life for everyone in our city."

 Through Monday afternoon there had been 115 homicides in the city, five more than 2011.
-Of the 115 killings, four are considered "justifiable" killings, meaning they were self-defense or an
+Of the 115 killings, four are considered "justifiable" killings, meaning they were self-defense or an officer-involved shooting.

 The 115 homicides include seven who were killed April 2, when police say 43-year-old Oakland resident One L. Goh went on a shooting rampage at Oikos University.
 The former student, angry because he couldn't get a tuition refund, killed seven people and wounded three.
 The Oikos murders were the largest mass killing in the city's 160-year history.